 A graduate Teaching Assistant is generally asked to teach the equivalent of six (6) credit hours of courses or labs.
 Office hours and class preparation for a Teaching Assistant should be included in the assignment.

 Length of Appointment

 Successive assistantships may be awarded to a student at the discretion of the department and are subject to the successful degree progress as described above.
 Graduate students are generally awarded an assistantship for no more than two (2) years per program.
-Appointment exceeding two years must be approved by the Dean of Graduate Studies and Research.
+Appointments exceeding two years must be approved by the Dean of Graduate Studies & Academic Outreach.

 Graduate Assistants are granted the same library privileges as faculty members.

 Students can find a list of open Graduate Assistantships, as well as instructions for creating an employment application at unkemployment.unk.edu.
 For questions about completing the application, call the Human Resources Office at (308) 865-8522.